 7 Jesus said to him, "It is written again, 'You shall not test the Lord your God.'"

 8 Again, the devil takes him up upon an exceedingly high mountain and shows him all the kingdoms of the world and their glory, 9 And says to him, "All these things I will give you, if you will fall down and worship me."
 10 Then Jesus says to him, "Be gone, Satan, for it is written, 'You shall worship the Lord your God, and you shall serve him only.'"
 11 Then the devil leaves him, and behold, angels came and ministered to him.

 12 Now when Jesus had heard that John was cast into prison, he departed into Galilee.
-13 And leaving Nazareth, he came and dwelt in Capernaum, which is upon the sea coast in the borders of Zabulon and Nephthalim, 14 So that it might be fulfilled which was spoken by Isaiah the prophet, saying,
+13 And leaving Nazareth, he came and dwelt in Capernaum, which is upon the sea coast in the borders of Zebulun and Naphtali, 14 So that it might be fulfilled which was spoken by Isaiah the prophet, saying,

-15 "The land of Zabulon and the land of Nephthalim, by the way of the sea beyond the Jordan, Galilee of the Gentiles,
+15 "The land of Zebulun and the land of Naphtali, by the way of the sea beyond the Jordan, Galilee of the Gentiles,

 16 The people who sat in darkness saw great light.
 And to those who sat in the region and shades of death, light has arisen."

 17 From that time Jesus began to preach, and to say, "Repent, for the kingdom of heaven is at hand."